enterprisemodules/wls_profile/documentation/basic_domain.md

 ### wls_domain<a name='basic_domain_wls_domain'>

-Use this value if you want to skip or use your own class for step `wls_domain`.
+Use this value if you want to skip or use your own class for stage `wls_domain`.

 ## Use your own class